-1 Interrupt source - Interrupt generation timing Overrun error generation After a stop bit is received when FIFO is full.
+1 Interrupt source Interrupt generation timing Overrun error generation After a stop bit is received when FIFO is full.
 Break error interrupt After a stop bit is received.
-Parity error generation After a parity data is received.
-Framing error generation After bit data that generates frame over is received.
-Reception timeout interrupt After data is recei ved in receive FIFO, then 511 clocks of Baud16 has elapsed.
-Transmission interrupt When the FIFO is unused: After the transmission is enabled, when a START bit and STOP bit in the first byte of the transmission data are sent, a transmit interrupt occurs.
+Parity error generation After a parity data After a parity data is received.
+Framing error generation After bit data that After bit data that generates frame over is received. eception timeout interrupt After data is recei ved in receive FIFO, then 511 clocks of Baud16 has elapsed.
+Tananai ai ai inkanank When the FIFO is unused: After the transmission is enabled, when a START bit and STOP bit in the first byte of the transmission data are sent, a transmit interrupt occurs.
 In the second byte and the following byte, a transmit interrupt occurs only when a STOP bit is sent.
-(In this case, each interrupt is cleared after the transmit data is written.)
+(In this case, each interrupt is cleared after the transmit data is writ- Transmission interrupt ten.)
 When the FIFO is used: When a STOP bit is sent (after the MSB data is transmitted), if the amount of data in the FIFO is the same level as the specified level of FIFO, a transmit interrupt occurs.
-When the FIFO is unused: A receive interrupt occurs when the FUART receives a STOP bit.
+5 When the FIFO is unused: A receive interrupt occurs when the FUART receives a STOP bit.
 Reception interrupt When the FIFO is used: A receive interrupt occurs when the FUART receives a STOP bit included in the data that fills the FIFO to the specified level.